 Choose Frameworks to Assess Impact

-Several frameworks are designed to help evaluate AI systems for ethical issues, including the AI Now Institute’s Algorithmic Impact Assessment, the OECD’s AI Principles, and the Universal Guidelines for AI.
-These frameworks guide conducting risk assessments to determine how a system could negatively impact individuals or groups and suggest mitigations to address these risks.
-For instance, a framework may recommend evaluating a system for bias against marginalized groups and making any data, models, or code open for inspection.
-Using a comprehensive framework can help build trustworthy AI if recommendations are implemented fully.
+Several frameworks assist in evaluating AI systems for ethical issues, such as the AI Now Institute’s Algorithmic Impact Assessment, the OECD’s AI Principles, and the Universal Guidelines for AI.
+These frameworks guide risk assessments to identify potential negative impacts on individuals or groups and propose mitigations.
+For example, a framework might suggest evaluating a system for bias against marginalized groups and ensuring data, models, or code are open for inspection.
+Implementing a comprehensive framework’s recommendations fully can help create trustworthy AI.

 By involving ethicists in development, establishing guiding principles, and choosing recognized frameworks to assess systems, companies can implement ethical AI practices to create technology that is fair, transparent, and aligned with human values.
 With proactive governance and oversight, AI can be developed and applied responsibly.